-In this example we will show you, what will happen if we select the All values, or Aggregate function.
-First, we will select the All Values option as shown below, and then click Next button.
+In this example, we will show you, what will happen if we select the All values or Aggregate function.
+First, we will select the All Values option as shown below and then click the Next button.

-TIP: Here, All Values means filter condition will be applied on individual records.
+TIP: Here, All Values means filter condition will be applied to individual records.
 If we select the Aggregate function (Sum, Average etc) then the filter condition will be applied on the aggregate value.

-Once you click on the Next button, a new window called Filter will opened to select the filter condition.
-From the below screenshot you can observe that, this window has four tabs: Range of Values, At least, At most, and Special.
-In this example we will explain the first tabs, and the remaining three will be explained in the following example.
+Once you click on the Next button, a new window called Filter will be opened to select the filter condition.
+From the below screenshot you can observe that this window has four tabs: Range of Values, At least, At most, and Special.
+In this example, we will explain the first tabs, and the remaining three will be explained in the following example.

 Range of Values

 This tab contains two text boxes.
-First one to select the minimum value, and the second is to write the maximum value.
-So, you write the value as per your requirement using those text boxes, or you can use the range bar and drag it to appropriate point.
-For this demo, we are leaving the maximum value as it is, and changed the minimum value to 2,455
+The first one to select the minimum value and the second is to write the maximum value.
+So, you write the value as per your requirement using those text boxes, or you can use the range bar and drag it to an appropriate point.
+For this demo, we are leaving the maximum value as it is and changed the minimum value to 2,455

 From the below screenshot you can see the Filtered bar chart.